Agent authentication¶

 Configure API tokens using environment variables or programmatically.
 The DATAROBOT_API_TOKEN is available in the API keys and tools section of your account settings.

 The agent templates automatically use DATAROBOT_API_TOKEN and DATAROBOT_ENDPOINT environment variables when they are set.
-This is the recommended approach as it keeps credentials out of your code and works seamlessly with the ToolClient class and MyAgent initialization.
-Both parameters automatically fall back to these environment variables if credentials aren't provided explicitly.
+This is the recommended approach as it keeps credentials out of your code and works seamlessly with MyAgent initialization.
+The MyAgent class automatically falls back to these environment variables if credentials aren't provided explicitly.
+When using the optional ToolClient class for external tool integration, it also uses these environment variables by default.

 DATAROBOT_API_TOKEN=<your_api_key>